ROSS-org/ROSS/README.md

 # Welcome to Simplified ROSS!

 Welcome to a leaner, meaner, *faster* version of ROSS.
-While the entire history of ROSS has been preserved in this repository, a major change in the directory structure has getting the full history of a file somewhat of a pain.
+While the entire history of ROSS has been preserved in this repository, a major change in the directory structure has made getting the full history of a file somewhat of a pain.
-You find the now-deprecated version at the [ROSS-Legacy tag](https://github.com/carothersc/ROSS/releases/tag/Legacy) in this repository.
+You may find the now-deprecated version at the [ROSS-Legacy tag](https://github.com/carothersc/ROSS/releases/tag/Legacy) in this repository.
 Using this repository you can compare files from the new `ROSS/core` to `ROSS/ross`.
 For a detailed list of changes between old ROSS and SR please visit [the wiki](https://github.com/carothersc/ROSS/wiki/Differences-between-Simplified-ROSS-and-ROSS-Legacy).